br11/kotlin-magics/README.md

 Avoid long cycles of specification and refinements to start to implement.
-Write code that doesn't became obsolete as you learn more on the business.
+Write code that doesn't became obsolete as you learn more about the business.

 Have all this by programming at the appropriate level of abstraction.